mhausenblas/burry.sh/README.md

         Display version information
 ```

-Policy is:
+Parameter reuse policy is  as follows:

 1. If no manifest `.burryfest` exists in the current directory, the command line parameters passed are used to create a manifest file.
 1. If a manifest `.burryfest` exists in the current directory it will be used, use `--overwrite` to temporarily overwrite parameters.
 1. For every storage target other than `tty` a new manifest in the timestamped archive file will be created.

-Examples usages of `burry` follow.
+Next we will have a look of some examples usages of `burry`.

 ### Back up DC/OS system ZooKeeper to Amazon S3